-Command Control Blocks
+5.1.9 Command Control Blocks

-Command control blocks are special blocks used to control the module or request special data from the module.
+Command control blocks are special blocks used to control the module or request special data from the module when the BTR/BTW interface is utilized.
 The current version of the software supports two command control blocks: warm boot and cold boot.